 There’s not normally a fee to port your mortgage but you may need to pay a valuation fee.

-Why would you want to port your mortgage?
+Why would you want to port a mortgage?

 There are two main reasons why you might want to port your mortgage when you move home: